 Metal Linkage Design Yields Cost Savings

 Triangle Engineers Dual-lever Control Application to Reduce SKUs & Assembly Time

-When a global heavy equipment manufacturer asked us to quote production of steering linkage parts for their dual-lever control application, we saw both a challenge and a solution.
-Rather than simply developing a linkage parts quote, our engineering teams recommended a new approach—recreating the part with new stamped components.
+When a global heavy equipment manufacturer asked us to quote production of a metal linkage for their dual-lever control application, we saw both a challenge and a solution.
+Rather than simply developing a traditional metal linkage quote, our engineering teams recommended a new approach—recreating the part with new stamped components.
 The dual-level linkage design proved to be a triple-threat, meeting the manufacturer’s requirements, reducing labor costs for assembly and increasing reliability and performance.

 The request: Lower-cost bearing assembly